YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The code tried to create a new socket, specifying a CHSET different than the CHSET previously assigned to the SOCKET device.

 Action: If different CHSETs are needed for different sockets, place them in different SOCKET devices.
-Also, if the CHSET of the SOCKET device needs to be changed, it can be done with OPEN/USE command which doesn't create a new socket.
+Also, if the CHSET of the SOCKET device needs to be changed, it can be done with the OPEN/USE command which doesn't create a new socket.

 ----------------
 CIDIRECTIVE
 ----------------
 CIDIRECTIVE, Invalid directive parameter passing.
 Expected I, O or IO.

-Syntax Error: This indicates that a missing directive or syntactically invalid directive found for the parameter, pointed to by the previous messages EXTSRCLIN and EXTSRCLOC.
+Syntax Error: This indicates that a missing directive or syntactically invalid directive was found for the parameter, pointed to by the previous messages EXTSRCLIN and EXTSRCLOC.

 Action: One of the directives I, O or IO should be specified for the parameter in the entry displayed.